kdgregory/log4j-aws-appenders/docs/design.md

 low volume.
 And it will leave more messages unwritten if the program shuts down without waiting for all messages to be sent.

-The user can control message batching via the `batchDelay` configuration variable, which specifies the number of milliseconds that the writer will wait after reading a message to construct a batch.
-The writer will send the batch either once the timer expires or the service-defined batch size limit is reached.
+The user can control message batching via the `batchDelay` configuration variable, which specifies the number of milliseconds that the writer will wait after reading  the first message in a batch.
+The writer sends the batch either once the timer expires or the service-defined batch size limit is reached.
 Then it blocks, waiting for a message to start the next batch.

-The default value, 2000, is intended as a tradeoff between keeping the log up to date and minimizing the number of API calls generated by the logger (to avoid throttling).
+The default value, 2000, is intended as a tradeoff between keeping the log up to date and minimizing the number of API calls generated by the logger to avoid throttling.
 For long-running applications this default should be fine, but for applications that only run for a few seconds it may cause message loss (the appenders do not attach a shutdown hook, and the JVM does not necessarily respect those anyway).
-For such applications it makes sense to reduce the batch size to maybe 250 milliseconds, but beware that increasing the message rate may result in AWS throttling requests, which could extend the actual delay between a logging event and that event being written to its destination.
+For such applications it makes sense to reduce the batch size to maybe 250 milliseconds, but beware that increasing the message rate may result in request throttling.
+This may then _increase_ the delay between the time that the application logs an event and the time that event is delivered to its destination.

 If you absolutely, positively cannot lose messages, you should use a different appender.
 But beware: even the standard `FileAppender` is not guaranteed to save all messages, because file writes are